anshuldante/ai-ds-ml-Theory/machine-learning-and-ai-foundations-classification-modeling/readme.md

   * Neural networks
   * An ensemble of models: Random forest
-  * To explain or to predict?
-  * If the explanation is required, skip the black box techniques.
+  * If an explanation for the model is required, skip the black box techniques.
-  * The older techniques persist because they are the best option.
+  * The older techniques persist because they are the best option in some usecases.

 * ### One task, many algorithms